Part of the Open Bankruptcy Project - 180+ free domains, 44,000+ pages, $0 hosting

 How do I file a complaint against my bankruptcy attorney?

 Contact your state bar association's disciplinary authority to file a formal complaint.
 You can also raise concerns with the U.S. Trustee's office in your district.
 For fee-related issues, you can ask the bankruptcy court to review the attorney's compensation under Section 329.
+If your attorney was part of a bankruptcy mill operation, the U.S. Trustee may already be aware of the firm's patterns.

 Related Topics